-• Tone rows are ordered by definition, and can not be multisets, these kwargs have no affect when constructing ToneRow objects.

-• Constructing a tone row with fewer pitch classes than its modulus is by definition a pitch class set, and not a tone row.
-As a result, you must use the mod= kwarg when constructing a tone row with a modulus less than 12.
+- Tone rows are ordered by definition, and can not be multisets, these kwargs have no affect when constructing ToneRow objects. - Constructing a tone row with fewer pitch classes than its modulus is by definition a pitch class set, and not a tone row.
+As a result, you must use the mod= kwarg when constructing a tone row with a modulus less than 12. - The modulus must be greater than 0 and less than 32.
+Other values will raise an InvalidModulus exception.